-GCS Family Confidence Solution: Plan ahead, starting today, to be prepared for America's next financial crisis before it’s too late to start planning ahead.
+FGC Family Confidence Solution: Plan ahead, starting today, to be prepared for a long-term care crisis.

 The cost of long-term care has many families concerned about their financial future.
-Families often find themselves having to spend all of their life savings to pay for extended care for a loved one; federal and state guidelines even allow the state to take homes to recover Medicaid expenditures.
-Medicaid is a joint federal and state program that helps with medical costs for some people with limited income and resources.
-Medicaid also offers benefits not normally covered by Medicare, like nursing home care and personal care services -- but will usually pay a maximum of 100 days of care in a long-term care facility.
+Families often find themselves having to spend all of their life savings to pay for extended care for a loved one.
+Guidelines allow the state to take homes to recover Medicaid expenditures.
+Medicaid is a program that helps with medical costs for some people with limited income and resources.
+Medicaid also offers benefits not normally covered by Medicare, like nursing home care and personal care services.
+Medicare will usually pay a maximum of 100 days of rehab in a long-term care facility.
 The family then becomes responsible for all expenses.

-- 01. THE DISCOVERY PHASE Determine what’s important to the client; discuss care options; provide summary letter detailing the Dangers, Opportunities, and Strengths.
+- 01. THE DISCOVERY PHASE Determine what’s important to the client and discuss care options.

 - 02. THE DEVELOP GAME PLAN Goals: proposal and agreement.
 Deliver written recommendations.